miseeger/Dataverse.Sql/README.md

 # ![DataverseLogo](Assets/DataverseLogo_xs.png) Dataverse.Sql
 [![Nuget](https://img.shields.io/nuget/v/Dataverse.Sql)](https://www.nuget.org/packages/Dataverse.Sql) [![lic](https://img.shields.io/badge/license-MIT-blue)](https://github.com/miseeger/Dataverse.Sql/blob/main/LICENSE)

-This project uses the code of [Mark Carrington's](https://markcarrington.dev/sql-4-cds/) sole [SQL 4 CDS](https://github.com/MarkMpn/Sql4Cds) engine which originally targets only full framework.
-The original engine and their tests were ported to .NET5 (Core).
-Some modifications were necassary since Dataverse.Sql uses the [Microsoft.PowerPlatform.Dataverse.Client](https://github.com/microsoft/PowerPlatform-DataverseServiceClient) but the original namespace is left as is.
+This project is a dotNET (Core) wrapper around [Mark Carrington's](https://markcarrington.dev/sql-4-cds/) [SQL 4 Cds](https://github.com/MarkMpn/Sql4Cds) engine.

-Dataverse.Sql wraps around the SQL 4 CDS engine and exposes the methods to retrieve data from your Dataverse Environment via SQL.
+Dataverse.Sql adds convenience methods to retrieve data from your Dataverse Environment via SQL, using the `Sql4CdsConnection` with its standard ADO.NET connection interface.
 It also provides the opportunity to set the engine options in a settings file (`dataversesql.json`) which is delivered with the package.

-This library will continuously be synchonized with changes in the SQL 4 CDS engine.
+This library will continuously be synchonized with the latest SQL 4 CDS engine.
 Version numbers will be accordingly updated.
-The Revision number of the Dataverse.Sql version will hereby be taken from the Version number of the used Dataverse Client (currently using `0.5.10` which becomes `.510`)
+So the version 6.4.0 of Dataverse.Sql uses the according version of the SQL4Cds engine.

 The SQL engine is able to convert the provided SQL query into the corresponding [FetchXML](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/fetchxml-schema) syntax and allows the associated query to be executed, including the following types of query: